-3. Each copy of any petition provided for in this section, before being filed, must have attached an affidavit executed by the circulator in substantially the following form:

-State of North Dakota )

-)ss.

-County of )

-(county whe ere signed)

-I,, being sworn, say that I am a qualified elector; that I

-(circulator)

-reside at

-address)

-and that to the best of m appears on the attached ned on the attached petition was executed in my presence; by knowledge and belief each individual whose signature petition is a qualified elector; and that each signature petition is the genuine signature of the individual whose
+3. Each copy of any petition provided for in this section, before being filed, must have attached an affidavit executed by the circulator in substantially the following form: State of North Dakota that each signature contained on the attached petition was executed in my presence; and that to the best of my knowledge and belief each individual whose signature appears on the attached petition is a qualified elector; and that each signature contained on the attached petition is the genuine signature of the individual whose name it purports to be.

-- - (signature of circulator)

-Subscribed and sworn to ( U )

-, North Dakota.

-My commission expires